-A tendon is the thick fibrous cord that joins muscle to bone and causes joints to move.
-Tendonitis is inflammation of the tendon which may be due to overuse, injury or infection.
+A tendon is the thick fibrous cord that joins muscle to bone and allows joints to move.
+When a tendon becomes inflamed, it is called tendonitis.
+This can occur from overuse, injury, or infection.
 This usually involves the shoulders, forearm, wrist, hands and foot.
-Symptoms include local pain, swelling and tenderness to the touch.
-Movement of the involved joint increases the pain.
+Symptoms include pain, swelling and tenderness to the touch.
+Moving the joint increases the pain.

-Tendonitis requires about 4 to 6 weeks to heal.
-It is treated by preventing motion of the tendon with a splint or brace and use of anti-inflammatory medicine.
+It takes 4 to 6 weeks for tendonitis to heal.
+It is treated by preventing motion of the tendon with a splint or brace and the use of anti-inflammatory medicine.

 Rest the inflamed joint and protect it from movement.

-You may use ibuprofen (Motrin, Advil) or naproxen (Aleve, Naprosyn) to treat pain and inflammation, unless another medicine was prescribed.
-If you can't take these medicines, acetaminophen (Tylenol) may help with the pain, but does not treat inflammation.
-[NOTE : If you have chronic liver or kidney disease or ever had a stomach ulcer or GI bleeding, talk with your doctor before using these medicines.]
+You may use over-the-counter ibuprofen or naproxen to treat pain and inflammation, unless another medicine was prescribed.
+If you can't take these medicines, acetaminophen may help with the pain, but does not treat inflammation.
+If you have chronic liver or kidney disease or ever had a stomach ulcer or gastrointestinal bleeding, talk with your doctor before using these medicines.

 As your symptoms improve, begin gradual motion at the involved joint.

 Follow up with your healthcare provider if you are not improving after 5 days of treatment.

 Call your healthcare provider right away if any of these occur: